Trump tries to shift blame as virus outbreak rattles markets

-Trump tweeted that “The Do Nothing Democrats” had wasted time on impeachment and “anything else they could do to make the Republican Party look bad” while defending his own response to the virus outbreak, which many across the aisle have deemed sluggish and scattershot.
+Trump tweeted that “The Do Nothing Democrats” had wasted time on impeachment and “anything else they could do to make the Republican Party look bad” while defending his own response, which many Democrats have deemed sluggish and scattershot.

-“So, the Coronavirus, which started in China and spread to various countries throughout the world, but very slowly in the U.S. because President Trump closed our border, and ended flights, VERY EARLY, is now being blamed, by the Do Nothing Democrats, to be the fault of ‘Trump,’” the president wrote, aggressively employing third-person narration.
+“They’re doing everything they can to instill fear in people, and I think it’s ridiculous, and I think they’re very disreputable,” Trump later told reporters at the White House before leaving for a campaign rally in South Carolina.
+“So some people are giving us credit and some people aren’t.
+But the only ones that aren’t, they don’t mean it.
+It’s political.
+It’s politics.”

-Some of his closest allies amplified that message and accused White House foes for hyping the threat posed by the virus, which has killed more than 2,800 people — most of them in China, where it originated.
+Some of his closest allies amplified that message and accused the administration’s perceived enemies of hyping the threat posed by the virus, which has killed more than 2,800 people — most of them in China, where it originated.

 Mulvaney went on to accuse the news media of giving short shrift to administration efforts to combat the virus — namely, barring entry by most foreign nationals who had recently visited China — in favor of focusing on negative stories about Trump.